-- In April 2017, trilogue negotiations started with counterproposals from the EU Council and EU Parliament adopted in February 2017. - The analysis is based on three scenarios which model the EU ETS in the long term, taking into account other policies of the Climate and Energy Framework: Parliament, Council and LRF +.
+- The analysis is based on three scenarios which model the EU ETS in the long term, taking into account other policies of the Climate and Energy Framework: Parliament, Council and LRF +.

 EU COMMISSION'S PROPOSAL/ MSR DECISION EU PARLIAMENT'S AMENDMENTS EU COUNCIL GENERAL APPROACH Linear Reduction Factor 2021-2030 2,20% 2,20% 2,20% Review Linear Reduction Factor / Possibility to increase the LRF after 2024 to 2,4% / Intake rate of the MSR 12% 24% until 2021(incl.)
 24% until 2023 (incl.)
-Cancellation of allowances in the MSR / 800 million in 2021 Yearly cancellation of allowances after 2024 above the number of allowances auctioned the previous year Cancellation of allowances by Member States / Possibility to cancel a volume of allowances corresponding to the closure of electricity generation in their territory capacity due to nationa measures /
+Cancellation of allowances in the MSR / Yearly cancellation of allowances after 2024 above the number of allowances auctioned the previous year Cancellation of allowances by Member States / Possibility to cancel a volume of allowances corresponding to the closure of electricity generation in their territory capacity due to nationa measures /